pklaschka/xd-localization-helper/README.md

 }
 ```

+This `load()` function returns a Promise which resolves when it loaded successfully and rejects with a message informing you about what you did wrong in case something isn't correct (e.g., if there's no folder for the translations or no `default.json` exists).

-After that, we can simply get the correct translation by using `loc.get(key)`.
+After that, you can simply get the correct translation by using `loc.get(key)`.
 For example, `loc.get('mainDialog.okBtnText')` would return `'Einfügen'` in a German environment, `'Insérez'` on a french OS and `'Insert'` on every other environment.
 Of course, you can specify as many translations as you'd like.

+### Further information

+You can find further information (like usage examples, a full reference of the available functions and configuration options etc.) in the [repo's wiki](https://github.com/pklaschka/xd-localization-helper/wiki).